 3. What happens when you report it?

-Reports are reviewed by the Director of Threat Assessment and a multidisciplinary team comprised of representatives from departments across the University, the Behavioral Consultation Team (BCT).
-After reviewing the report, the BCT:
+Reports are reviewed by the Behavioral Consultation Team (BCT) a multidisciplinary team of representatives from departments across the University.
+After reviewing the report, the BCT does the following:

 It's important to question any idea that may dissuade you from reporting concerns.
 Behind each misconception below is a better idea about campus safety.